Old Town Walking Tour (Self Guided), Munich

 If you're in the city center but want to shop away from the mainstream stores, consider Sendlinger Straße as a good alternative.

-During the Second World War, the fabric of Kaufingerstraße was largely destroyed.
-During the 1990s and the following years, all the 1950s' and 1960s' constructions were replaced with postmodern architecture.
+The events of the Second World War inflicted significant damage upon the fabric of Kaufingerstraße.
+However, during the 1990s and subsequent years, the 1950s and 1960s structures were replaced with postmodern architectural designs.

 Tip: